jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

     ...
 ```

-That is has the same structure as the `configuration.nix` I use on
+That has the same structure as the `configuration.nix` I use on
 [my laptop](https://github.com/jappeace/linux-config/blob/lenovo-amd/configuration.nix#L35).
-Like I said it's a versatile one trick pony,
-the laptop and server share the same configuration structure.
 The difference this example has with my laptop is that
 I'm pulling in a bunch of additional modules aside from the hardware config
 trough the `imports` mechanism.